Fu-Yuxuan-hub/Generic-EFI-for-H610-B660-Z690-B760-Z790/Fixing Sleep/README.md

 ## Boards that cannot sleep

-* ASUS with latest BIOS (ASUS PRIME B660 with BIOS 2212)
+* ASUS with latest BIOS version.
-* Some motherboards with built-in Aquantia 10GbE network card (such as GIGABYTE Z790 AORUS MASTER)
+* Some motherboards with built-in Aquantia 10GbE network card